ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 ## Step 7 - Exporting the product

-Select the product file named `gamma.api.headless.product` to begin the exporting process.
-It can be found in the `product` folder inside the `hu.bme.mit.gamma.headless.api` project.
+Select the product file named `linux.product` or `windows.product` according to your OS to begin the exporting process.
+The files can be found in the `product` folder inside the `hu.bme.mit.gamma.headless.api` project.

 In the Overview tab, under `Product Definition`, check if the appropriate `Application` is selected for the `Product`.
 The application is `gamma.api.headless.application` for `hu.bme.mit.gamma.headless.api.product`.